minosg/picrypt/README.md

 * If it can be cracked why bother?

  - Everything can be cracked, especially a system containing the lock and the key under the same unprotected space.
-There is a reason Raspbery Pi's are not used in production projects.
-Unless there is a contained read proteted flash memory it is impossible to hide something on an SD card.
+There is a reason Raspberry Pi's are not used in production projects.
+Unless there is a contained read protected flash memory it is impossible to hide something on an SD card.
 That being said, if the effort of cracking something is greater than the payout, attackers will not be bothered.
-Misplacing an SD card with your personal project protected by the tool will most likely get it formatted and used to store  kitty pictures from the internet.
-Just try not to loose it at an infosec convention...
+Misplacing an SD card with your personal project protected by the tool will most likely get it formatted and used to store  kitty pictures from the Internet.
+Just try not to loose it at an info-sec convention...

 * How can I protect my sensitive variable names?

- - If you do wish to use intuitive names in your method implementation, you can set them to be randomly named by adding them to the namescrabbler list.
-Do not use that for common words that are contained in other variables i.e DO NOT scamble a variable named re.
-This trick only works if the variables are UNIQUE since it is calling sed to do insline replacement.
+ - If you do wish to use intuitive names in your method implementation, you can set them to be randomly named by adding them to the name-scrabbler list.
+Do not use that for common words that are contained in other variables i.e DO NOT scramble a variable named re.
+This trick only works if the variables are UNIQUE since it is calling sed to do in line replacement.

 * Do I really need to write code to handle anti-tamper and authorized flags?.